Razyapoo/KGBClusteringDocumentation/research_documentation.md

 The main advantage of this approach is that it simplifies the original graph so that the various algorithms that run on the graph become faster.

-The disadvantage of this method is that at the output we get a directed acyclic graph (DAG), in which each strongly connected component (SCC) does not take into account node classes and consists of a mix of nodes.
-As an improvement, I decided to add a criterion that the SCC should only contain certain node classes (but didn't implement it).
+The disadvantage of this method is that as its output we get a directed acyclic graph (DAG), in which each strongly connected component (SCC) does not take into account node classes and consists of a mix of nodes.
+As an improvement, we can add a criterion that the SCC should only contain certain node classes.

-This was the first technique I implemented.
-Just to understand the Knowledge Graph Visual Browser implementation and how it works.
-My idea was to use the graph condensation method and create a new graph consisting of nodes that represent strongly connected components in the original graph.
+This is the first technique implemented.
+I implemented it just to understand the Knowledge Graph Visual Browser implementation and how it works.
+The idea was to use the graph condensation method and create a new graph consisting of nodes that represent strongly connected components in the original graph.

 ---

-Then I decided to find out what types of layouts exist that are used to present large graphs and can be useful in Knowledge Graph Visual browser.
-I found following:
+Let's find out what types of layouts exist that are used to present large graphs and can be useful in Knowledge Graph Visual browser.

 <h3 id="sequential-layout">Sequential layout</h3>